NadiaSalah/Edraak-Store/README.md

 - [x] The customer should be able to view a specific product’s details.
 - [x] The customer should be able to register an account on the website.
 - [x] The customer should be able to log into their account on the website.
+- [x] The customer can be able to see his recommended Products.
+- [x] The customer can be able to creat Alert for a product.
 - [x] The logged-in customer should be able to add a product to their shopping cart.
 - [x] The logged-in customer should be able to view the products added to their cart.
 - [x] The logged-in customer should be able to remove a product that was added to their shopping cart.